UWrc/UWrc.github.io/docs/compute/checkpoint.md

 When we say a resource is "currently idle," that only means no running jobs are using it at this moment.
 "Idle" does **not** imply that you are guaranteed to receive a resource if you request it!
 Our job scheduler, Slurm, may already have a plan for that resource (by the lab who contributed it, or even by another checkpoint user).
 In other words, "currently idle" doesn't mean "idle in 5 minutes from now".
 :::

 You can request resources from the entire cluster's idle resources (including GPUs, regardless of whether your lab has contributed any).
-You can view currently idle resources, both for your lab's partition and for the whole cluster, using our `hyakalloc` command ([**further documentation here**](https://hyak.uw.edu/docs/compute/resource-monitoring#hyakalloc)).
+You can view currently idle resources, both for your lab's partition and for the whole cluster, using our `hyakalloc` command ([<ins>**further documentation here**</ins>](https://hyak.uw.edu/docs/compute/resource-monitoring#hyakalloc)).

 #### New `g2` Nodes